xyflow/xyflow/README.md

 **Are you using React Flow for a personal project?** Great!
 No sponsorship needed, you can support us by reporting any bugs you find, sending us screenshots of your projects, and starring us on Github 🌟

 **Are you using React Flow at your organization and making money from it?** Awesome!
 We rely on your support to keep React Flow developed and maintained under an MIT License, just how we like it.
-You can do that on [our website]([https://pro.reactflow.dev/pricing](https://pro.reactflow.dev/pricing)) or through [Github Sponsors]([https://github.com/sponsors/wbkd](https://github.com/sponsors/wbkd)).
+You can do that on the [React Flow Pro website](https://pro.reactflow.dev) or through [Github Sponsors](https://github.com/sponsors/wbkd).

 You can find more information in our [React Flow Pro FAQs](https://pro.reactflow.dev/info).